Colorectal Cancer

 The mainstay of treatment is colorectal cancer surgery, by removing the segment of affected bowel.
 While this appears daunting, most patients are able to have their bowel continuity restored during the surgery, allowing them to continue to move their bowels through the anus, as they did prior to surgery.
 A small number of patients may require a stoma, but usually only temporarily.

-In addition, most patients can have their surgery performed with minimally invasive techniques, either laparoscopically or robotically using the da Vinci robot.
+In addition, most patients can undergo colorectal cancer surgery via minimally invasive techniques, either laparoscopically or robotically using the da Vinci robot.

 • Faster recovery